syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates an instance of WordDocument class (Empty Word Document) WordDocument document = new WordDocument();
+//Adds a new section to the Word Document
+IWSection section = document.AddSection();
+//Adds a new paragraph to Word document and appends text into paragraph IWParagraph paragraph = section.AddParagraph();
+paragraph.AppendText("Today's Date: ");
+//Adds the new Date field to Word document with field name and its type WField field = paragraph.AppendField("Date", FieldType.FieldDate) as WField;
+//Field code used to describe how to display the date field.FieldCode = @"DATE  \@" + "\"MMMM d, yyyy\"";
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of WordDocument class (Empty Word Document) WordDocument document = new WordDocument();